 Tea packaging system

-Through the production process of black tea products at the 1927 Tea Factory, it has contributed to making the brand of Lam Dong tea products famous domestically and reaching out to the world.
-These are also the historical and cultural values of the tea industry that have contributed to Bao Loc being known as the “Tea Capital” of Vietnam.
+The production process of black tea products at the 1927 Tea Factory has helped make the Lam Dong tea brand famous domestically and reach the world.
+These are also the historical and cultural values of the tea industry that have contributed to Bao Loc’s reputation as the “Tea Capital” of Vietnam.

 Vietnamese Tea Culture – Vietnamese ways of enjoying tea

-Today, tea production and processing technology is increasingly modern, with a system of machinery developed according to automation technology.
+Today, tea production and processing technologies are increasingly modern, with machinery systems developed using automation technology.
 From the beginning of 2024, the equipment and machinery at Tea Factory 1927 have been requisitioned for preservation and exhibition to serve tourism.

 Here, all the artifacts, machinery, equipment, production lines, and tea processing lines that are nearly 100 years old are displayed in their original form for people and tourists to enjoy and experience.